 Jenkins vs Travis CI Comparison Table

 |The basis of comparison

 |Travis CI is distributed CI service to test and build the project hosted at GitHub.

-|It is developed by sun microsystem and originally called as Hudson.
+|It is developed by the sun microsystem and originally called as Hudson.

 |It supports multiple version control systems like SVN and GIT.

-|It does not support Windows, only support Linux and Mac.
+|It does not support Windows, only supports Linux and Mac.

-|Plugins||Many plugins are available for Jenkins.||Less plugins available and use in Travis CI.
+|Fewer plugins available and use in Travis CI.

-Jenkins vs Travis CI both are Continuous integration tool but Travis CI vs Jenkins have a lot of differences in their working.
-Both Travis CI vs Jenkins are easy to set up and configure, easy to use and learn, and good community support.
+Both are Continuous integration tools, but Travis CI vs Jenkins have many differences in their working.
+Both are easy to set up and configure, easy to use and learn, and good community support.
 This continuous integration tool helps the build to automate and exclude the manual interference, which also checks the code coverage, code quality and provides the clean build for deploying in respective environments like dev, QA, and production.

-This has a been a guide to the top differences between Jenkins vs Travis CI.
-Here we also discuss the Jenkins vs Travis CI key differences with infographics, and comparison table.
+This has been a guide to the top differences between Jenkins vs Travis CI.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –